Evelyyyynnnn/Academic-Portfolio/source/_posts/About.md

   </div>
 </div>

---My research papers can be found [here](/Publications/index.html).
+- My research papers can be found [here](/Publications/index.html).

 Since 2023,I've held a minority in **Economy** in [Peking University](https://english.pku.edu.cn/).During 2022(my gap year),I enrolled and completed master program in [ENEB](https://eneb.com/) and [Universidad Isabel I](https://www.ui1.es/),majoring in **Big Data and Intelligence**.In 2021 fall,I exchanged in [City University of Hong Kong](https://www.cb.cityu.edu.hk/exchange/international_student/testimonial?student=Inbound) to participate and played the role as the school ambassador.